Control-M/EM and Control-M/Server High Availability with Oracle/MSSQL/External PostgreSQL

 2. From the drop-down list, select Control-M/Servers.

-The Control-M/Servers list opens.
+The Control-M/Servers tab opens.

-3. Select the Control-M/Server component.
+3. Select the required Control-M/Server.

 4. From the High Availability drop-down list, select Failover Mode.